VarunDTU/leetcode-scaler-assignment-final/readme.md

-# LeetCode AI Assistant - Installation Guide
+# LeetCode Helper Bot

+A sophisticated AI-powered assistant that helps you understand and solve LeetCode problems by providing personalized guidance, hints, and explanations.

-## Overview
+## 🚀 Setup Instructions

-LeetCode AI Assistant is an interactive web application that helps users understand and solve LeetCode coding problems with the assistance of an AI.
-This document provides detailed installation instructions, explains the system architecture, and offers usage guidelines.

-## Prerequisites
+### Prerequisites

-Before you begin, ensure you have the following installed:

-- Node.js (v16 or later)
-- npm (v7 or later) or yarn
-- Python 3.8+ (for backend)
+- Python 3.8+ installed
+- A Google API key for Gemini AI access
+- Node.js 14+ (for frontend)
-- Git
+- Firebase service credentials

-## Setup Instructions

 ### Frontend Setup